WM1D7/New_York_Uber_Data_Analysis/README.md

 **1. Data Retrieval and Preliminary Analysis:**

-Used jupyter notebook to conduct a preliminary analysis to understand the structure of the dataset, the types of variables present, and any initial patterns or anomalies and Python  programming languages and Python libraries  (packages such as OS ) to read and load the dataset.
+Used jupyter notebook to conduct a preliminary analysis to understand the structure of the dataset, the types of variables present, and any initial patterns or anomalies.
+Python  programming languages and Python libraries  (packages such as OS ) to read and load the dataset.